Vajrayogini; Tibet; 17th century; Metalwork with pigments; 6 3/8 × 4 × 2 1/8 in.; Rubin Museum of Art; Rubin Museum of Himalayan Art; C2003.18.1

 Societal ideas about identity, gender, and sexuality have changed dramatically in recent years, allowing new possibilities for expression.
 Yet power structures embedded in religions with long-standing spiritual traditions present complex challenges to these new ideas for practitioners and teachers alike.

-This spring at the Rubin, Buddhist lama and Harvard-trained theologian Lama Rod Owens met with meditation teacher Kate Johnson as a part of our Compassionate Action series.
+Buddhist lama and Harvard-trained theologian Lama Rod Owens met with meditation teacher Kate Johnson as a part of the Rubin’s 2019 Compassionate Action series.
 Together they explored how we can use this cultural moment as an opportunity to liberate our collective conditioning around power, pleasure, gender, sexuality, and consent.

 Read adapted excerpts of their conversation below.